-Carbon Fiber is Ideal for Fixing CMU Walls & Block Structures
+Carbon Fiber Repair for CMU & Block Walls

 So how do you strengthen and repair a material used when strength is crucial?
 With carbon fiber.